Elixirpoint/.github/README.md

 # .github
-GitHub community health files for my profile
+GitHub community health files for the org